 For those age 55 or older, there are some helpful rules at step 5, because your age is a relevant vocational factor.
 But disability is by no means automatic for those over age 55.

 Let me give you an example.
 I talked with an former commerical airline pilot recently.
 He can’t be a pilot anymore, which is obviously a very high performing job, due to moderate depression and insomnia.
 But even at age 58, that former pilot is quite able to other work.
 The medical-vocational guidelines do not automatically direct a finding of “disabled” for such a claim.

-While the medical-vocational rules often assist those over 55, those rules alone do not make a successful claim.
+While the medical-vocational rules often assist those over 55, those rules alone do not make for a successful claim.
 That is why those age 55 or over may benefit the most from having a Social Security disability lawyer involved at the very beginning of the claim process.